Dymnix/pokeemerald-speedchoice/README.md

 * The Pokedex and National Dex will be obtained progressively from Regional Dex to National Dex, regardless of which you find first.
 * The SSTidal will be available as soon as you have access to Slateport and have the SSTicket in your inventory.
 This allows early access to Lilycove.
 * Additionally, the Frontier Pass will be repurposed to allow access to the Battle Frontier when paired with the SSTicket.
-* Steven's Room in Meteor Falls will now only open when talking to Scott at his house in the Battle Frontier after obtaining all 7 silver symbols (Key Item Rando) or 14 gold symbols (Full Item Rando).
+* Steven's Room in Meteor Falls will be modified to open when talking to Scott at his house in the Battle Frontier after beating Champion, obtaining all 7 silver symbols, or obtaining 14 gold symbols.
+To be used with the Race End modifier in the Item Randomizer.
 * Removing the group of Wailmer blocking Route 124 and the old man blocking Cave of Origin from the start.
 * Rayquaza event in Sootopolis will be skipped, and Rayquaza will be available as soon as you talk to Wallace in Cave of Origin.
 * Sootopolis Gym will always be open.
 * Magma Emblem will not only unlock the Magma Hideout in Jagged Pass, but it will also remove the guards blocking the Aqua Hideout and Seafloor Hideout.
-* Releasing Groudon or Kyogre from Magma Hideout/Seafloor Hideout will cause the post-game event to catch the respective legendary to be available instead of them going to Sootopolis for the event.
+* Releasing Groudon or Kyogre from Magma Hideout/Seafloor Hideout, plus having their respective orb (Red or Blue), will cause the post-game event to catch the respective legendary to be available instead of them going to Sootopolis for the event.
-* Briney will only let you take his boat if you have obtained the Devon Goods AND the Letter.
-However, talking to Steven will not be required to take the boat from Dewford to Slateport.
 * You will not be able to hand Steven the letter for his item unless the Letter is in your inventory.
 * Dock in Slateport will not acknowledge the Devon Goods unless you have them in your inventory, making them required to access the Slateport Museum, as well as Route 110 without a bike.
 * Add berry trees to pool??????????????